Seiya Suzuki Player Props: Cubs vs. Rays

 Seiya Suzuki At The Plate

-- Among the qualifying batters in baseball, he ranks 46th in batting average, 24th in on-base percentage, and 46th in slugging.
+- Among qualifying batters, he ranks 31st in batting average, while his on-base percentage ranks 18th and he is 45th in slugging.

-- In 12.8% of his games this year, he has hit a home run, and 3.6% of his trips to the dish.
+- Looking at the 40 games he has played this year, he's homered in five of them (12.5%), and in 3.5% of his trips to the plate.

-- In 17 of 39 games this season, he has scored, including multiple runs once.
+- In 17 of 40 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.